 Kakuma Refugee Camp is located in Turkana District of the northwestern region of Kenya, 120 kilometers from Lodwar District Headquarters and 95 kilometers from the Lokichoggio Kenya-Sudan border.
 (Indicated by a black dot on the map.)

 Population Kakuma Refugee Camp serves refugees who have been forcibly displaced from their home countries due to war or persecution.
 It was established in 1992 to serve Sudanese refugees, and has since expanded to serve refugees from Somalia, Ethiopia, Burundi, the Democratic Republic of Congo, Eritrea, Uganda, and Rwanda.
-According to current UNHCR statistics, the camp population stands at just under 50,000 refugees.
+According to current UNHCR statistics, the camp population stands at just close to 180,000 refugees.
 In 2007, Kakuma Refugee Camp hosted 21% of the total refugee population in Kenya (UNHCR Fact Sheet, September 2008).